bing2008/glTF/specification/2.0/README.md

 The glTF asset contains zero or more *scenes*, the set of visual objects to render.
 Scenes are defined in a `scenes` array.
 An additional property, `scene` (note singular), identifies which of the scenes in the array is to be displayed at load time.

-When `scene` is undefined, scene of index 0 should be displayed.
-When `scenes` array is undefined, nothing is rendered at load time.
+When `scene` is undefined, client shouldn't make any assumptions about default scene.

 The following example defines a glTF asset with a single scene, that contains a single node.